While the financial markets are collapsing . . .

 And Yet That Just Demonstrates Another One of My Grandfather's "Old-Fashioned Yet Revolutionary" Strengths . . .

-In 1955, only a few finance professors were reading Harry Markowitz's paper on reducing portfolio risk through diversification, which eventually won him the Nobel Prize for Economics.
-My grandfather didn't write down a bunch of fancy equations, but he understood the importance of not keeping all your eggs in one basket.
+In 1955, only a few professors of finance were reading Harry Markowitz's paper on reducing portfolio risk through asset diversification, which eventually won him the Nobel Prize for Economics.
+My grandfather didn't write down a bunch of fancy equations or win any awards, but he understood the importance of not keeping all your eggs in one basket.

-Mom Won't Let Me Reveal Exactly How Much She Owns, and Here's the Per Share Info:
+Mom Won't Let Me Reveal Exactly How Much She Owns, Yet Here's the Per Share Info I Calculated Back in 2007:

-Notice I'm not telling you how much those stocks've gone up in price since 1955.
+Notice I'm NOT telling you how much those stocks've gone up in price since 1955.
 That's not what's important.
-And I'd obviously be lying if I told you they haven't gone down a lot in this current market crash.
-But I don't care!
-Follow the money . . . that goes into your pocket.
+And I'd obviously be lying if I told you they didn't gone down a lot in the 2008 crisis.
+What's important is to follow the money . . . that goes into your pocket.

 two income investors Mom and I